 Hall Residents may have coffee makers, microwaves, refrigerators, and/or toaster ovens.
 Refrigerators are limited to 4.3 cu. ft. and 1.35 amps and must be properly grounded.
 Refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment residents may have small appliances such coffee makers, toasters, and toaster ovens.
+Apartment residents may have small appliances such as coffee makers, toasters, and toaster ovens.
 Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment refrigerators must be emptied and cleaned between terms and during holidays.
-Apartment and residents may not allow others to use their washers or dryers.
+Apartment and residence hall residents may not allow others to use their washers or dryers.